ivangfr/springboot-react-jwt-token/README.md

 | order-api   | http://localhost:8080/swagger-ui.html |                                                     |
 | order-ui    | http://localhost:3000                 | `admin/admin`, `user/user` or signing up a new user |

 > **Note**: the credentials shown in the table are the ones already pre-defined.
-You can signup new users
+You can signup new users.

 ## Demo

-- The gif below shows a `user` loging in
+- The gif below shows a `user` loging in:

   ![user-login](documentation/user-login.gif)

-- The gif below shows an `admin` loging in
+- The gif below shows an `admin` loging in:

   ![admin-login](documentation/admin-login.gif)